Go Back

 2. Pour the soaked lentils (including the water) into a blender.
 Add salt and any added seasoning of your choice.
 Blend on high until the batter becomes uniformly smooth in consistency.

-4. Gently use the back of a metal measuring cup or spoon to even out the batter and form a circular tortilla.
+3. Using a non-stick skillet over medium-low or medium heat, add oil and coat pan bottom.
+Pour approximately ¼ cup of the lentil tortilla batter into the skillet.
+Gently use the back of a metal measuring cup or spoon to even out the batter and form a circular tortilla.
 Patch any "broken" areas with some extra batter.

-7. Remove from the skillet and allow to cool on a wire cooling rack.
+6. Remove from the skillet and allow to cool on a wire cooling rack.
 Repeat until all tortilla batter has been cooked.
+Serve warm, or store in an airtight container for up to 4 days.
+Freeze additional tortillas for longer term storage.

 Nutrition